 - 1.3 The Allendale Neighbourhood Development Plan was part of the original 'first wave' in a national programme of neighbourhood planning 'Front Runners'.
 These are pilot projects, intended to test new planning powers introduced through the Localism Act 2011.
 These new planning powers allow parish councils to prepare plans which will guide development and shape the way in which their parish grows and changes in the future. - 1.4 The Plan sets out the community's vision for the future of Allendale Parish.
-A set of plan objectives were agreed through community consultation, and the policies set out in the Neighbourhood Plan are intended to support the realisation of these objectives. - 1.5 The Plan will have legal status once it is approved.
-This requires at least 50% of those who vote in the local referendum to vote in favour of approving the Plan.
-This will give a much greater local flavour to how planning applications are decided within Allendale and ensure that the Parish gets the level and type of development that supports the local community; allows the local economy to flourish; and protects our local environment.
+A set of plan objectives were agreed through community consultation, and the policies set out in the Neighbourhood Plan are intended to support the realisation of these objectives. - 1.5 The Plan now has legal status.
+It will help to give a much greater local flavour to how planning applications are decided within Allendale and ensure that the Parish gets the level and type of development that supports the local community; allows the local economy to flourish; and protects our local environment.